QilinGu/udacity_ml/projects/capstone/README.md

 Here's how to read the chart.

-Each slice in time (vertically) is a modified statistical box plot, which shows the first and second standard deviations as a band of dark (1) and lighter (2) orange, with a faded orange for outliers.
-When we plot these bands closely together and connect the regions, we get a flowing orange shape showing our distribution "on the side" as the means shifts over time.
+Each vertical slice in time is a modified statistical box plot, which shows the first and second standard deviations as a band of dark (1) and lighter (2) orange, with a faded orange for outliers.
+When we plot these bands closely together and connect the regions, we get a flowing orange shape showing our distribution "on the side" as the statistical mean shifts over time.

 ![TensorBoard](figures/tensorboard.png)